Monty Python's Spamalot Auditions

 Due to popular demand, The Grand Theatre, sponsored by Salt Lake Community College, will be holding additional auditions for Monty Python’s Spamalot.
 Additional vocal auditions will be held on Monday, March 5, 2018 from 6-10 p.m. in the Multipurpose Room and additional dance auditions will be held on Tuesday, March 6th from 6-10 p.m. in the Multipurpose Room.

 Call backs will be held on Tuesday, March 13, 2018 from 6:00PM to 10:00PM.

 Rehearsals will begin on Saturday, April 7, 2018 and will be held (apart from tech week) Monday - Friday from 6:00PM to 10:00PM and Saturdays from 10:00AM to 4:00PM.

-Please record a 1-2 minute monologue from the show and upload to Youtube as an Unlisted (NOT PRIVATE) video and send the link to SpamalotGrandTheatre@gmail.com no later than Saturday, March 3, 2018.
+Please record a a 1-2 minute comedic monologue and upload to Youtube as an Unlisted (NOT PRIVATE) video and send the link to SpamalotGrandTheatre@gmail.com no later than Saturday, March 3, 2018.
 For the vocal audition, please prepare 16 bars of music, no longer than 30 seconds, from the show.
 A pianist will be provided.
 Please bring a headshot and resume.

 Those wishing to audition will need to schedule an appointment at our online scheduling app, or call (801) 957-3322 to schedule an audition time.
 Please sign up for a dance audition session and vocal time slot.